Computing with quadratic forms over number fields: Introduction

 Recall that the set $WK$ of similarity classes of non-degenerate symmetric bilinear forms over a given base field $K$ is a ring with operations induced by the orthogonal sum and the tensor product.
 It is called the \emph{Witt ring} of the field $K$.
 Because a bilinear form defines an orthogonal geometry on the vector space on which it is defined, thus the Witt ring can be viewed as an algebraic structure encoding information on all possible orthogonal geometries over a given base field.
 Two fields are said to be \emph{Witt equivalent}, if their Witt rings are isomorphic.
-In \cite{Szymiczek91} K.~Szymiczek described the set of global field invariants fully determining its Witt equivalence class.
+The set of global field invariants that fully determine its Witt equivalence class was described in \cite{Szymiczek91}.
 In Section~\ref{sec_Witt_eq} we present Algorithm~\ref{alg_WE_invariants} computing all these invariants.
 In particular the algorithm may be used to verify whether two number fields are Witt equivalent.

-The authors implemented all the algorithms presented in this paper in a computer algebra system Sage~\cite{sage}.
+The authors implemented all the algorithms presented in this paper in a computer algebra system Sage .
 Using this implementation, we were able to find representatives of Witt classes of number fields of low degrees.
-The results are presented in Tables~\ref{tbl_quartic}--\ref{tbl_sextic}.
-Moreover, we used our implementation to empirically analyze the distribution of different Witt classes among number fields of a fixed degree.
-The quantitative results are gathered in Tables~\ref{tbl_cubic_freq}--\ref{tbl_quintitic_freq}.

-In Sections~\ref{sec_isotropy} through \ref{sec_Witt_index}, $K=\QQt$ is always a fixed number field specified by the minimal polynomial of $\vartheta$ over $\QQ$ and $\CO_K$ is the integral closure of $\ZZ$ in $K$.
-In most of the algorithms presented in this paper, we need to determine whether a certain elements of a number field are squares.
-It is obvious that $a$ is a square if and only if $x^2-a$ factors in $K[x]$.
-The last condition can be verified using \cite[\S5.4]{Winkler96}.
-In order to simplify frequent references we write the algorithm explicitly.
+These results are presented in Tables~\ref{tbl_cubic}--\ref{tbl_sextic}.
+Moreover, using our implementation, we were able to give an affirmative answer to Conner's question for number field of degree not exceeding $6$ (for details see the last section of the paper).